usesalt/wikigen/docs/SALT-DOCS.md

       }
     }
     ```
-*   **`salt-docs-cli` Response**: The full Markdown content of `02_documentation_generation_pipeline_.md`.
+*   **`salt-docs` Response**: The full Markdown content of `02_documentation_generation_pipeline_.md`.

 ### Key Takeaways

 The **MCP Server & AI Integration** component is transformative for developers, enabling a new level of productivity and context awareness.

-*   It acts as the **bridge between `salt-docs-cli` and AI coding assistants**, leveraging the Model Context Protocol.
+*   It acts as the **bridge between `salt-docs` and AI coding assistants**, leveraging the Model Context Protocol.
 *   The server operates **locally**, ensuring absolute **privacy and fast interactions**.
 *   It exposes a powerful set of **`list_docs`, `get_docs`, `search_docs`, and `index_directories` tools** for AI consumption.
 *   By providing AI assistants with direct access to project-specific context, it dramatically **enhances the relevance and accuracy of AI-generated responses**.

-This component solidifies `salt-docs-cli`'s position as an essential tool for engineers seeking comprehensive, intelligent, and privacy-preserving documentation within their development workflow.
+This component solidifies `salt-docs`'s position as an essential tool for engineers seeking comprehensive, intelligent, and privacy-preserving documentation within their development workflow.

 ---